 div#id > span.class a|after = "lorem ipsum"

-Inserts the code at the end in the element(s)
+Inserts content at the end of the element.

 div#id > span.class a|append = "lorem ipsum"